Kakegurui (2018 TV series)

-Kakegurui is a 2018 Japanese television drama based on the manga of the same name.
-Released a year after an anime based on the same manga, the series was broadcast for ten episodes on MBS and TBS from January to March 2018; a second five-episode season was broadcast in April 2019.
+Kakegurui is a 2018 Japanese television drama based on the manga series of the same name.
+Released a year after an anime television series of the same name, the series was broadcast for ten episodes on MBS and TBS from January to March 2018; a second five-episode season was broadcast in April 2019.
 It was followed by a film adaptation, featuring the same actors, released in May 2019.
 The series became available for streaming on Netflix in the United States and United Kingdom in May 2018; in Japan in July 2018; and in the Philippines in February 2020.

 Plot

 Hyakkaou Private Academy is a century-old prestigious institution.
 Students are ranked by their gambling winnings.
 Yumeko Jabami transfers to Hyakkaou Private Academy and disrupts the students' success.